-(a) Indigent household Criteria The owner should be registered in the indigent register in terms of the Indigent Policy of the municipality.
-Rebate The rebate on property rates shall be determined by the municipal council on annual basis during the budget process. (b) Retired people Criteria Make application in writing in a prescribed form; Own and permanently reside on the property; Not own more than one property; Be at least 60 years of age; and Rebate A sliding scale rebate system on property rates account shall be determined by the municipal council on annual basis during the budget process. (c) Owner of lodges Qualification Make application in writing in a prescribed form; criteria Own and utilise the property solely for a lodge; Proof of business license issued by the municipality; Proof of registration with the South African Grading Council; and Be in a position to submit audited annual financial statements.
-Rebate ebate Additional rebates on property rates shall be determined by the municipal council on an annual basis during the budget process. (d) Owner of a property in estates/ complexes Qualification Make an application in writing in a prescribed form; criteria The cost of rendering and maintaining of internal community services should incurred by residents or Home owners Associations
+(a) Indigent hous (a) Indigent household Criteria The owner should be registered in the indigent register in terms of the Indigent Policy of the municipality.
+Rebate The rebate on property rates shall be determined by the municipal council on annual basis during the budget process. (b) Retired peop ple Criteria Make application in writing in a prescribed form; Own and permanently reside on the property; Not own more than one property; Be at least 60 years of age; Rebate A sliding scale rebate system on property rates account shall be determined by the municipal council on annual basis during the budget process. (c) Owner of en nerging lodges Qualification Make application in writing in a prescribed form; criteria Own and utilise the property solely for a lodge; Proof of business license issued by the municipality; Proof of registration with the South African Grading Council; and Be in a position to submit audited annual financial statements.
+Rebate Additional rebates on property rates shall be determined by the municipal council on an annual basis during the budget process. (d) Owner of a p (d) Owner of a property in estates/ complexes Qualification Make an application in writing in a prescribed form; criteria The cost of rendering and maintaining of internal community

-The property owner's account should be up to date.
+P services should incurred by residents or Home owners Associations The property owner's account should be up to date.
 Rebate A rebate on property rates account for owner of a property situated in unproclaimed area shall be determined by council on an annual basis during the budget process; and A rebate on property rates account for owner of a property situated in proclaimed area where the municipality does not provide maintenance of the internal community services shall be determined by council on an annual basis during the budget process; properties in townships establishment (Private township Township owners) Qualification Make an application in writing in a prescribed form; criteria Provide Service Level Agreement entered into with the municipality; The full cost of infrastructural development of the township should be incurred by the owner(s); The property owner's account should be up to date.
-Rebate 100% rebates shall be granted as at the proclamation date of the township development and shall not exceeding a period of twelve months; Thereafter, a rebate of 75% year 1, 50% year 2 and 25% year 3 shall apply and/or terminated when a transfer to the third party takes place, whichever comes first.
-Developers with existing Services agreement for Township development will be required to apply yearly for rebate and the application will be considered by a Rebate Committee, consisting of the Accounting Officer and Chief Financial Officer or their nominees. (f) Owner of formalised property within rural communal property Rebate The rebate on property rates shall be determined by licbate municipal council on an annual basis during the budget process. (g) Owners of p roperties within Kruger National Park (3) Own properties within the Kruger National Park; Property shall be used for any other purposes than nature reserves and national environmental management.
-Rebate The repates shall be determined after consultation with the relevant stakeholders. (h) Owner of a smallholding property categorised as a residential property Qualification • The municipality should not be providing any of the criteria community services Rebate The rebate on property rates shall be determined by the municipal council on an annual basis during the budget process.
+Rebate 100% rebates shall be granted as from proclamation date of the township and shall not exceed a period of twelve months; Thereafter, a rebate of 75% year 1, 50% year 2 and 25% year 3 shall apply and/or terminated when a transfer to the third party takes place, whichever comes first.
+Developers with existing Services agreement for Township development will be required to apply yearly for rebate and the application will be considered by a Property Rates Committee, consisting of the Accounting Officer and Chief Financial Officer or their nominees. (f) Owner of a property in a formalized township within rural communal land Rebate The rebate on property rates shall be determined by the municipal council on an annual basis during the budget process. (g) Owners of properties within Kruger National Park Own properties within the Kruger National Park; Property shall be used for any purposes other than nature reserves and national environmental management.
+Rebate The rebates shall be determined by the municipal council on an annual basis during the budget process. (h) Owner of a smallholding property categorised as a residential property Qualification • The municipality should not be providing any of the criteria community services Rebate The rebate on property rates shall be determined by the municipal council on an annual basis during the budget process.